 Relationship between Chebyshev's theorem and the Empirical Rule

 Notice that the empirical rule is applicable only to normal distributions.
-For the case of general, non-normal distributions, you should use instead our Chebyshev's inequality calculator.
+For the case of general, non-normal distributions, you should use instead our Chebyshev's inequality calculator, or even Markov's inequality for non-negative random variables.

 Observe that sometimes the empirical rule is referred as the 68-95-99.7 Rule Calculator, because of the probabilities associated with the rule.